Here is an FAQ based on questions we’ve already answered, as well as some we're assuming are going to arise.

 2. Q: Why?

 A: We want to and we need to do something to try to raise funds and awareness.
-Our group, the Westside Refugee Response has already brought one family of refugees to Canada through private sponsorship.
-Now we’re trying to help two more people.
+Our group, the Westside Refugee Response has brought five refugees to Canada through private sponsorship.
+Now we’re trying to help some more people.
+Their situation is dire.

 Unfortunately, North America is facing crisis fatigue and people are kind of over refugees.
-Asylum seekers were a hot topic a couple of years ago, but most people have moved on from the subject and just aren’t interested anymore.
+Asylum seekers were a hot topic three or four years ago, but most people have moved on from the subject and just aren’t interested anymore.
 Unfortunately, that doesn’t mean the situation is any better for the millions of displaced individuals out there.

 Every day people all over the world are forced to take their families and children and whatever they can carry wand walk to safety.
 These journeys can be hundreds or even thousands of kilometres.
 We thought we would try to emulate this experience as closely as is reasonably possible.